Whitney Houston: I Wanna Dance with Somebody

 Whitney Houston: I Wanna Dance with Somebody is a 2022 American biographical musical drama film directed by Kasi Lemmons, from a screenplay by Anthony McCarten, based on the life and career of American pop icon and actress Whitney Houston.
 The film stars Naomi Ackie as Houston with Stanley Tucci, Ashton Sanders, Tamara Tunie, Nafessa Williams, and Clarke Peters in supporting roles.

 An authorized biopic on Houston's life was announced in early 2020, with Ackie cast in the lead role that December, and the rest of the cast signing on later the next year.
-Produced on a $45 million budget, filming took place in Massachusetts and New Jersey from August to December 2021.
+Filming took place in Massachusetts and New Jersey from August to December 2021.
+The movie's budget was $45 million.

-Whitney Houston: I Wanna Dance with Somebody was released in the United States on December 23, 2022, by Sony Pictures Releasing.
-The film received mixed reviews from critics, with praise going to Ackie's performance and criticisms for the film's length, film editing and hewing of music biopic conventions.
-It grossed $59.8 million, including more than $23 million in the domestic box office.
+Released in the United States on December 23, 2022, by Sony Pictures Releasing, the film received mixed reviews from critics, with praise going to Ackie's performance and criticisms for the film's length, film editing and use of music biopic conventions.
+It grossed $59.8 million and later went on to reach number one on Netflix US.

 Plot

-In 1983, 19-year-old Whitney Houston's demanding professional singer mother Cissy is coaching her for a church choir.
-Whitney's close friendship with Robyn Crawford turns romantic, and they move in together, to Cissy's disapproval.

-Whitney's big break comes at the Sweetwaters nightclub, when Cissy spots producer Clive Davis.
-She feigns sickness, so Whitney opens with "The Greatest Love of All".
-Davis immediately signs her to Arista Records.
+In 1983, 19-year-old Whitney Houston is coached by her demanding professional singer mother Cissy for a church choir.
+Her close friendship with Robyn Crawford turns romantic, leading to cohabitation and upsetting Cissy.
+At the Sweetwaters nightclub, Cissy spots producer Clive Davis in the audience and feigns sickness, forcing Whitney to open with "The Greatest Love of All", which becomes her big break, as he immediately signs her to Arista Records.

-After Whitney's first major live performance on The Merv Griffin Show with "Home", her debut album is hugely successful.
-Whitney proposes Robyn be her personal assistant, but John, her overbearing father and self-appointed manager, refuses due to their relationship and suggests they date men.

-After recording a love song with Jermaine Jackson, they start a sexual relationship, angering Robyn.
-They fight and Whitney ends their romantic relationship, but they remain close.
-In 1987, Whitney releases her second album and its lead single, "I Wanna Dance with Somebody (Who Loves Me)", making her a crossover success.
-This attracts criticism for selling out and not sounding "black enough".
-John sets up their own production company, Nippy Inc. and continues to ask Whitney to cut ties with Robyn but Whitney declares that he works for her.

-At the 1988 Soul Train Music Awards, Whitney faces hostility both at the red carpet and when announced as a nominee for Best Music Video.
-She meets singer Bobby Brown, and soon gets engaged.
-Shortly afterwards, Whitney discovers he impregnated his ex-girlfriend; they argue but then reconcile.
+Whitney's first major live performance on The Merv Griffin Show with "Home" that June triggers the immense success of her self-titled debut album in 1985.
+She proposes Robyn be her personal assistant, but John, her overbearing father and self-appointed manager, objects and suggests dating men.
+After she records a love song with Jermaine Jackson, they start a sexual relationship, angering Robyn.
+Whitney ends her romantic relationship with her, although they remain close.
+"I Wanna Dance with Somebody (Who Loves Me)", the lead single from her 1987 sophomore album, cements her crossover success but attracts criticism for selling out and not sounding "black enough".
+John sets up their own production company, Nippy Inc., and continually asks Whitney to cut ties with Robyn.
+At the 1988 Soul Train Music Awards, Whitney faces hostility both on the red carpet and when announced as a nominee for Best Music Video.
+However, she meets singer Bobby Brown, and they soon become engaged.